MangiameliFabio/MangiameliFabio/README.md

 ### Curse of Immortality

-Curse of Immortality is a rogue-like dungeon crawler in which the player must face various challenges in an arena.
+Curse of Immortality is a roguelite dungeon crawler in which the player must face various challenges in an arena.
 Most of the code I wrote you can find [here](https://github.com/Vel0X/CurseOfImmortality/tree/main/Source/CurseOfImmortality/AI).
 Feel free to also check out the rest of the source code and play the game.

 |<img src="/img/Curse_of_Immortality_Combat.png" width="387">|<img src="/img/Curse_of_Immortality.png" width="387">|
 |---|---|